Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/bert.md

 * num_attention_heads: number of attentoion heads，default to 16

 ### Use Wikipedia + BookCorpus dataset
-If it is necessary to carry out the pre-training of BERT from scratch, a large dataset should be used.
+If it is necessary to carry out the pretraining of BERT from scratch, a large dataset should be used.

 If necessary, we can download TFRecord dataset from [google-research BERT](https://github.com/google-research/bert) and then make OFRecord dataset from it by methods in the article [Loading and preparing OFRecord dataset](../extended_topics/how_to_make_ofdataset.md).